Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the driving force for outflows: Results

 \subsection{The attenuation curve for BAL dust in LoBALs}

-Figure 3 shows the attenuation curves for BALQSOs with $z < 1.4$.
-These AGNs are all LoBALs since broad absorption in \ion{C}{iv} cannot be detected in SDSS spectra for $z < 1.4$.
-An unexpected result is that the attenuations of these LoBALs are {\em negative} in the optical and show a downward slope from the rest-frame $K$ band (the black square in Figure 3).
-Negative attenuations means that there is either extra light at shorter wavelengths in the LoBALs compared with the non-BALQSOs or less emission at 2.2 $\mu$m (see discussion in Section 4.3 below).
+Figure 3 shows the attenuation curves for { the additional dust associated with} {the 232} BALQSOs with $z < 1.4$.
+These AGNs are all LoBALs since broad \ion{C}{iv} absorption cannot be detected in SDSS spectra for $z < 1.4$.
+An unexpected result is that the { additional} attenuation of these LoBALs is {\em negative} in the optical and shows a downward slope from the rest-frame $K$ band (the black square in Figure 3).
+Negative attenuations means that there is either extra light at shorter wavelengths in the LoBALs compared with the non-BALQSOs or less emission at 2.2 $\mu$m (see discussion in Section 4.3 below). { Other than this difference, it can be seen from Figure 3 that the attenuation curve of the additional dust in Lo-BALs is similar to the the curves of the additional dust HiBALs in Figure {2} and to an SMC-like extinction curve.}